logicmagix/XTide86/README.md

 ## Tips
 ##
-ggVG to select all when in nvim command mode followed by  \p or \l for efficient transfer of text into IPython or TermiC
+- ggVG to select all when in nvim command mode followed by  \p or \l for efficient transfer of text into IPython or TermiC
+- Once in insert mode in any ``nvim`` buffer, the recommended way of entering command mode is `jk` all other buffers will require `Esc`
+- NERTree may be refreshed with Shift+r after performing operations in the terminal buffer.
+- All NeoVim commands can also be used in any other buffer.

+## XTide86 Remote SSH Session
 ##
-Once in insert mode in any ``nvim`` buffer, the recommended way of entering command mode is `jk` all other buffers will require `Esc`
-##
-NERTree may be refreshed with Shift+r after performing operations in the terminal buffer.
-##
-All NeoVim commands can also be used in the bash terminal.
+Work remotely.
+Drop connection.
+Pick up exactly where you left off.
+Instructions:
+- ssh user@remotehost
+- run xtide86 and use any buffer for file transfers or processing.
+- Do your work.
+Close the laptop.
+Disconnect.
+Go outside.
+- ssh user@remotehost
+- run xtid86 to reconnect to tmux protected XTide86 session.

 ## Features